sss-lehigh/SystemsTutorials/gpus/README.md

 ## Compiling

-You must start by installing cmake and conan.
+You must start by installing cmake, conan, and [CUDA](https://developer.nvidia.com/cuda-downloads) 11 or greater.

 - cmake can be installed from [cmake.org](https://cmake.org/download/)
 - conan can be installed from [pip](https://pip.pypa.io/en/stable/installation/#supported-methods) or